Ky9oss/Huadian/README.md

 [English](./README.md) | [简体中文](./README_CN.md)

 Huadian (花钿) is a blog framework developed and maintained by me, based on Astro, Svelte, and Node.js.
-It's forked from [ThoughtLite](https://github.com/tuyuritio/astro-theme-thought-lite)

 🎬 **Live Demo**: [Huadian](http://120.46.169.136)